William H. Chamberlain

 William H. Chamberlain (January 22, 1931 – October 12, 1972) was a Democratic politician who was elected to various Illinois state offices.

 Born in Sangamon County, Illinois, Chamberlain was the delegate to the Democratic National Convention from Illinois in 1964.
-From 1964 to 1965 he was the Secretary of State for Illinois, thereafter serving as circuit judge until his death in 1972.
+From 1964 to 1965 he was the Secretary of State of Illinois, thereafter serving as circuit judge until his death in 1972.

 He was a member of the Knights of Columbus, Urban League, and American Judicature Society.
 On his death, he was interred at the Calvary Cemetery in Springfield, Illinois.

 There is a baseball field named after Judge Chamberlain in Springfield, Illinois.